Tropical sod webworms are proven to be controlled with Acelepryn

 For more information about insect control in St. Augustinegrass, contact your local Syngenta territory manager.

-© 2021 Syngenta.
+© 2022 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Acelepryn®, Meridian® and the Syngenta logo are trademarks of a Syngenta Group Company.
+Acelepryn®, Meridian®, the Alliance Frame, the Purpose Icon and the Syngenta logo are trademarks of a Syngenta Group Company.
 All other trademarks are the property of their respective owners.